 User retention is once again top of the list with 47% of respondents perceiving it as the biggest influence on revenue to at least a moderate or considerable degree.
 Persuading gamers to make purchases and user acquisition cost were also highly likely to impact directly on the revenue.

 In terms of security threats, piracy was significantly associated with revenue loss with 33% saying that it had a moderate or significant impact on their income, followed by 26% for cheating and 14% for tampering.

-There is a lot more to reveal in our analysis.
-Download our free report “Mobile games development in 2022: trends, challenges and solutions” to learn more about the current needs and pain points experienced by mobile game developers worldwide.
+Follow our blog to learn more about the current needs and pain points experienced by mobile game developers worldwide.